vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Introduction

 The hill of Ramtek (21◦ 28´ N, 79◦ 28´ E), c.
 45 km NE of Nagpur (Maha rashtra), merits special attention because it appears to be one of the few places in India where an uninterrupted historical development from the fourth century ad to the present day can be investigated through a series of archaeological monuments which, although partly restored or built over in later periods, seem never to have been exposed to destructive and iconoclastic forces.
-From at least the fifth century onwards the hill, also known as Rāmagiri, Sind¯uragiri, or Tapam. giri (Tapogiri), served as a regional centre of religious activity and, probably, also had a more secular function as an outstanding strategic base controlling the highway that connected, and still connects, the central and eastern part of the basin of the Ganges with the northern DeccaṇThis could possibly explain, at least in part, why the religious structures on top of the hill have attracted the attention and care of the rulers of the area from a very early date.
+From at least the fifth century onwards the hill, also known as Rāmagiri, Sindūragiri, or Tapam. giri (Tapogiri), served as a regional centre of religious activity and, probably, also had a more secular function as an outstanding strategic base controlling the highway that connected, and still connects, the central and eastern part of the basin of the Ganges with the northern DeccaṇThis could possibly explain, at least in part, why the religious structures on top of the hill have attracted the attention and care of the rulers of the area from a very early date.

 Archaeological explorations in the Nagpur Plain during the last two decades have brought to light a great number of interesting sites belonging to the cul ture of the Vākāt.akas (fourth-fifth centuries), notably Nagardhan and adja cent Hamlapuri (7 km south of Ramtek), generally considered to be the area of the Vākāt.aka capital, Nandivardhana.
 In Hamlapuri, a splendid collection of Buddhist bronzes was recently found which seems to prove, in the words of Jamkhedkar, ‘that Buddhism was a living faith under the Brahmanical Vākāt.akas’.
 1 Whereas other Vākāt.aka centres of culture fell into decay and were gradually obliterated, 2 Ramtek survived and to date still has four intact and one impaired Vākāt.aka temples (four of them still containing the original idol), besides a small cave-temple and a cave-reclusory, probably also dating back to this period.
 Moreover, at least one stone tank situated on the top of